Chungmire/CS2-Crosshair-Overlay/README.md

 # CS2-Crosshair-Overlay

-Oddly enough, there were no existing public projects which took a crosshair sharecode to render the CSGO/CS2 crosshair as an overlay over the entire screen, so I embarked upon this little C# project to accomplish this.
+There were no existing public projects which took a crosshair sharecode to render the CSGO/CS2 crosshair as an overlay over the entire screen, so I embarked upon this little C# project to accomplish this.

 ## Use cases